AntoineKM/nfters/README.md

 yarn install
 ```

+4. Setup the environment variables

+In each app there is a `.env.example` file.
+You need to copy it and rename it to `.env` and fill the variables.
+You can find the variables in the [apps README's](#apps).

-4. Now you can use the following commands:
+5. Now you can use the following commands:

 - `yarn dev` - Runs `turbo dev` to start turborepo in development mode
 - `yarn build` - Runs `turbo build` to build the project